 And check with your bank about budgeting tools that track your spending and alerts‡ that can tell you when your balance drops below a certain level or if you have a debit of over a certain amount.

-It analyzes your spending habits, income, and upcoming expenses to find money that hasn't been used in your checking account—from $5 to $50—then moves it from your checking to your savings, automatically.
-The result: Small savings that can help move you toward your goals.
-Best of all, Money Scout can be found in The Hub—no new app required.
-To learn more, click here.
+Money Scout analyzes your spending habits, income, and upcoming expenses to find money that hasn't been used in your checking account—from $5 to $50—then moves it from your checking to your savings, automatically.
+Learn more.

 I’m worried about losing my job.
 Does it ever make sense to take a break from attempting to save?